 Applying for Admission on Motion

 The Board of Bar Examiners (BBE) accepts attorneys from U.S. jurisdictions to apply for Admission on Motion to the Massachusetts Supreme Judicial Court.
 A person who has been admitted as an attorney of the highest judicial court of any state, district or territory of the United States may apply to the Supreme Judicial Court for admission on motion as an attorney in this Commonwealth.The BBE is governed by the Rules of the Supreme Judicial Court and the Board of Bar Examiners to determine eligibility for attorneys to apply on Motion.
 Applicants for admission on motion can request advanced determination of eligibility relative to the requirement regarding their engagement in the active practice of law by submitting an letter of inquiry to the Executive Director of the BBE.
+Please be advised, BBE's responses to a letter of inquiry confirming eligibility expire approximately six months from the date of issue.

 All applications for admission on motion will be evaluated regarding the applicants character and fitness for admission to the Massachusetts bar.
 The Board considers good character to embody that degree of honesty, integrity and discretion that the public and embers of the bench and the bar have the right to demand of a lawyer.
 The Board considers sufficient acquirements and qualifications to be those that are necessary to demonstrate a lawyer’s fitness to practice law.